Authentic Aloo Keema (Mincemeat and Potato Curry)

 Potatoes – Cut the potatoes in even sized cubes so that they cook uniformly.
 There is no set rule for ratio of potatoes to mince.
 You can add more but do remember that Keema (Mince) is the hero of the dish and it shouldn’t get overshadowed by too many potatoes.

-Spices used are salt, red chilli powder, turmeric, cumin powder, coriander powder, and garam masala.
+Spices – salt, red chilli powder, turmeric, cumin powder, coriander powder, and garam masala.

 Ginger garlic – try to use freshly crushed ginger garlic.
-It just gives a complete different flavour to the dish ( it goes for all the dishes).
+It just gives a completely different flavour to the dish (it goes for all the dishes).

 Fresh Coriander/Cilantro – we use a little bit while mince is cooking and remaining is for garnishing.